igor-muram/AsteroidGame/README.md

 # Asteroid game
 <p>A desktop game involving the destruction of flying asteroids using a spaceship, created with C# and XAML.</p>

+You can <a href="https://github.com/igor-muram/Space/raw/main/Space/Publish.zip" target="_blank">download</a> and watch the created game.

 ## Main menu

 ![image](https://user-images.githubusercontent.com/54866075/126881369-3ac0bc92-66b2-4026-bd3f-3a9795447395.png)